marklogic-community/marklogic-spring-batch/README.md

+# What is Spring Batch?

+[Spring Batch](http://docs.spring.io/spring-batch/trunk/reference/html/) provides reusable functions that are essential in processing large volumes of records, including logging/tracing, transaction management, job processing statistics, job restart, skip, and resource management.
+It also provides more advanced technical services and features that will enable extremely high-volume and high performance batch jobs through optimization and partitioning techniques.
+Simple as well as complex, high-volume batch jobs can leverage the framework in a highly scalable manner to process significant volumes of information.

-# MarkLogic Spring Batch
+# What is MarkLogic Spring Batch?

-The vision of the MarkLogic Spring Batch (MSB) project is to provide the **BEST** solution for building batch processing jobs for the MarkLogic platform.
+The vision of the MarkLogic Spring Batch (MSB) project is to provide the **BEST** solution for building custom batch processing jobs for the MarkLogic platform.
 There are three goals of the MarkLogic Spring Batch project.

+* To provide recipes for writing custom batch processing programs that utilize MarkLogic.
+Most data migration processes are very specific to one or more data sources.
+You could use a generic batch processing job like loading files from a directory but typically a custom job is needed.
+MarkLogic Spring Batch allows you to focus on the important business logic challenges and less on the operations.
-* To enhance the core [Spring Batch](http://docs.spring.io/spring-batch/trunk/reference/html/) framework that makes it easy to create batch processing programs using MarkLogic.
+* To enhance the core [Spring Batch](http://docs.spring.io/spring-batch/apidocs/) framework that makes it easy to create batch processing programs using MarkLogic.
+This represents the fusion of the MarkLogic Java Client API and the Spring Batch core libraries.
 * To create a library of common batch processing jobs that are executed against a MarkLogic database.
-* To provide examples for writing custom batch processing programs that utilize MarkLogic.

-The projects is broken down into three components.
+The sub-projects are broken down into according to each goal.

-* ./core - Contains all enhancements on the Spring Batch framework including the MarkLogic Job Repository, the Main class for the jobs utility, and any custom ItemReaders/Writers/Processors/Tasklets
-* ./jobs - Common library of Spring Batch JobConfigurations
-* ./examples - Starter templates for creating your own batch processing jobs (i.e. migrating from a RDBMS)
+* [examples](https://github.com/sastafford/marklogic-spring-batch/tree/master/examples) - Starter templates for creating your own batch processing jobs (i.e. migrating from a RDBMS)
+* [jobs] - A library of common MarkLogic batch processing jobs implemented as Spring Batch [Jobs](http://docs.spring.io/spring-batch/trunk/reference/html/domain.html#domainJob)
+* [core] - Contains all enhancements on the Spring Batch framework

+# Why use MarkLogic Spring Batch?
+Many MarkLogic users often have custom batch processing jobs they want to execute but do not have a repeatable framework to use.
+For example, a program must extract data from a relational database, transform the data, load it directly into MarkLogic, and must do all this without human intervention.
+Sometimes this often gets coded up as mulitiple programs.
+Or, let's say you want to request data from another system's REST API and load that data into MarkLogic.
+More often than not, custom batch processing jobs can lead to an effort that ends up being more work that initially anticipated.
+What happens in the event of invalid data or can you restart a job at the last successful execution.
+MarkLogic Spring Batch builds on top of the proven Spring Batch framework and enhances it with several additional features.

+# Features
+* Ability to execute any job from a command line interface via the [Jobs]() program
+* Perform common tasks related to a MarkLogic Batch Processing job via custom ItemReader, ItemProcesor, ItemWriter, and tasklet classes (i.e. Writing documents to MarkLogic)
+* Execute one of many generic MarkLogic batch processing jobs for importing, transforming, and exporting data in a MarkLogic database
+* Persist the metadata of any JobExecution with a MarkLogic [JobRepository](http://docs.spring.io/spring-batch/trunk/reference/html/domain.html#domainJobRepository)
+* Mitigate the risk of the Spring Batch learning curve by providing several examples of creating your own custom batch processing job
+* Leverage _all_ the features of Spring Batch in all your batch processing jobs

-## Getting Started
+# Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

-### Prerequisities
+## Prerequisities

 What things you need to install the software and how to install them